 All are welcome to use the services and print collections of the Library.
 Our primary objective is to meet the academic needs of Franklin & Marshall College.
 Others may be asked to yield to the needs of our primary users.
-After 7 pm during semesters buildings are reserved for current students, faculty, and professional staff.
+Buildings are reserved for current students, faculty and professional staff on the weekends, and after 5pm on weekdays.

 Bicycles are most welcome on campus and bicycle racks can be found outside both Shadek-Fackenthal Library and Martin Library of the Sciences.
 To maintain safety and access bicycles are not permitted in Library public spaces.
 Students may borrow bicycles through our Bike Loan Program.